One Week Italy Road Trip Itinerary (Coast, Wine, History)

 - There are a lot of highway fee stations so be ready to pay with cash or card.

-- The streets can be very narrow and steep in Tuscany and Amalfi Coast- you must be a confident driver.
+- The roads can be very narrow and steep in Tuscany and the Amalfi Coast.

 - You should get an Italian sim card so so that you can easily route to your next destination and keep in touch with your Airbnb hosts.
 The most common networks are TIM, Lycamobile, and Vodafone.
 Don’t buy the sim card at the airport because it will cost about twice as much.
 We purchased a TIM sim card from a technology store for 16 Euros that includes a prepaid plan with plenty of data for one month.